phorton1/Arduino-theClock3/docs/readme.md

 You can implement this simple circuit using **perfboard**, or can use the kicad files to (fairly quickly) design your own PCB to be created from your favorite PCB supplier.
-I simply choose to mill my own PCB's because I and don't live in a good place for shipments and am too impatien to wait weeks (or months) to get a PCB.
+I simply choose to mill my own PCB's because I and don't live in a good place for shipments and am too impatient to wait weeks (or months) to get a PCB.
 You might be able to get one from China in a few days, but it takes much longer for me where I live.

 Another example is that you don't **need** to laser cut the wooden parts.
-It should be possible to use a small CNC machine (3018) to mill the gears, and either a slighly larger CNC machine to mill the frame parts, or they could even be cut using templates and a jigsaw or scroll saw.
+It should be possible to use a small CNC machine (3018) to mill the gears, and either a slightly larger CNC machine to mill the frame parts, or they could even be cut using templates and a jigsaw or scroll saw.

 **HOW YOU BUILD IT IS UP TO YOU !!**